A spotter’s guide to the men and women of finance.

 The difficult subject of value

-In this and many other ways are the private and inhouse incentives inversions of each other.
-Where a private practice lawyer is a profit centre — one who profits from discord: the more of it, and the longer it takes to untangle, the better — an inhouse lawyer resolutely is not.
+In this and many other ways are the outhouse and inhouse incentives inversions of each other.
+Where a private practice lawyer is a profit centre — one who profits from discord: the more of it, and the longer it takes to untangle, the better — an inhouse legal eagle resolutely is not.
 Inhouse counsel don’t generate revenue: they can’t — they are not allowed to.
 They cost revenue.
-This is not just by coincidence: the legal department is by its very ontology a cost centre.
+This is not just by coincidence, but design: the legal department is by its very ontology a cost centre.

 To be sure, this would be an excellent corrective to the chief operating office’s disposition when it beholds the legal function: that it is a blight, a cost, a drag and, at the end of the day, a roadblock: a department stocked with expensive professionals whose main talent seems to be coming up with creative ways to say “no”.